-- Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward north (or south, if that is your preference). - 2.
-Place the pier post on the base orienting the center azimuth block directly north.
-If you choose to have one leg north, then the pier adapter plate will have to be installed with the azimuth block directly over a turnbuckle.
-If you have one leg south, the pier adapter plate will have to be installed with the azimuth block over and between two of the pier post turnbuckles.

-3. Attach the tension rods.
-The Diagram 6 turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.
+- Slide the three legs onto the nubs of the base and rotate the assembly so that one of the legs points toward north (or south, if that is your preference). - Place the pier tube on the base orienting the center azimuth block directly over the leg that is oriented to the north. - Attach the tension rods.
+The turnbuckles should be drawn tight until the whole assembly is stiff enough to support your weight without movement.